 That said, some elements of the production design are still striking and the color scheme is particularly ravishing.
 Here is a spectacle that exhibits not so much DeMille the director as De Mille the circus showman.
 To his credit, DeMille truly believed in this style of filmmaking and the movie shows more than anything else his obsessive righteousness.

 The movie is bombastic and pretentious too, what with DeMille’s introduction and own narration.
-Known for his meticuolous attention to detail, DeMille reprotedly spent over three weeks shooting the orgy scene alone.
+Known for his meticulous attention to detail, DeMille reportedly spent over three weeks shooting the orgy scene alone.
 Yet, the spectacle is a must-see for students of Hollywood’s history in its combination of the ludicrous and preposterous with the magnificent and splendid.

 Oscar Nominations: 8

 Art Direction-Set Decoration (color): James W. Sullivan, Ken

 Costume Design (color): Miles White